rkmorris/bcc-3d-graphics-demo/README.md

 * Implements facet shading
 * Perspective handling (commented out in this example)
 * Choice of two models
-* Easily portable to other platforms (low dependency on graphic capabilities)
+* Easily portable to other platforms (low dependency on graphical capabilities)

 Screenshots:
 &nbsp;